 Although use of a monkfish DAS is required for landing more than incidental amounts of monkfish, a substantial amount of monkfish landings occur on the incidental trips, particularly in the NFMA.
 An average of FY 2021 and FY 2019 performance is used to illustrate this.
-In the NFMA, the most trips and about 86% of the monkfish landings were on trips that did not use a monkfish DAS (Table 23).
+In the NFMA, the most trips and about 86% of the monkfish landings were on trips that did not use a monkfish DAS (Table 24).
 In the SFMA, vessels using a monkfish DAS accounted for the most trips and 73% of the monkfish landings.

 In the NFMA, most of the monkfish landings are on trips using a Northeast (NE) multispecies DAS.
 Vessels with a Category C and D monkfish permit that also has a limited access NE multispecies DAS permit can declare a monkfish DAS while at sea in the NFMA if they are fishing on a NE multispecies DAS and declare the "monkfish option" prior to leaving port at the start of its trip.
-When these vessels do not declare a monkfish DAS, their monkfish landings are constrained by a possession limit (900 lb and 750 lb tail weight for Category C and D, respectively, per NE multispecies used; Table 26).
+When these vessels do not declare a monkfish DAS, their monkfish landings are constrained by a possession limit (900 lb and 750 lb tail weight for Category C and D, respectively, per NE multispecies used; Table 27).
 If these vessels do select the "monkfish option" while at sea, then they declare and use a monkfish DAS and do not have a monkfish possession limit (unlimited).
 Trips using a multispecies DAS but not a monkfish DAS accounted for 85% (8.4M lb) of the NFMA monkfish landings, averaged over FY 2019 and FY 2021.
-Trips using both a NE multispecies and monkfish DAS accounted for >14% (>1.35 M lb) that year.
-The vessels participating in the Northeast multispecies sector fishery accounted for the greatest amount of monkfish landings.
+Trips using both a NE multispecies and monkfish DAS accounted for the greatest amount of monkfish landings.

-Besides the NE multispecies fishery, monkfish is landed in other fisheries without a monkfish DAS declaration: declared out of fishery (DOF), scallop, herring, surfclam/ocean quahog/mussel, squid/mackerel/butterfish, and undeclared (Table 23).
+Besides the NE multispecies fishery, monkfish is landed in other fisheries without a monkfish DAS declaration: declared out of fishery (DOF), scallop, herring, surfclam/ocean quahog/mussel, squid/mackerel/butterfish, and undeclared (Table 24).
 Out of these fisheries, trips that are DOF or use only a scallop DAS account for the greatest amount of landings.

-Table 23.
+Table 24.
 Monkfish landings and total number of vessels and trips by trip declarations (plan code) and DAS used, average across FY 2019 and FY 2021.
 Orange highlights indicate trips where monkfish was landed without a monkfish DAS.

-Declaration/ Plan Code Program Code Description DAS used Whole weight, live lb (mt in parentheses) # of Vessels # of Trips

-NORTH

-Monkfish Northern Monkfish and С С С

-Management Area Northeast

-Common Pool Vessel Trip Multispecies

-Monkfish Monkfish Northern Monkfish and 1,347,155 (611) 21 222

-Management Area Sector Northeast

-Vessel Trip Multispecies

-Monkfish Northern Monkfish 26,851 (12) 6 20

-Management Area

-Monkfish-Only Vessel

-Trip

-A1 Multispecies Common Northeast 55,255 (25) 5 100

-Northeast Pool Vessel Trip Multispecies , , ,

-Multispecies Multispecies Sector Northeast 8,289,963 (3,760) 99 2,992

-Vessel Trip Multispecies

-Special Access Area Scallop 43,979 (20) 20 28

-Limited Access General Scallop 47.445.(0) 222

-Scallop Category 17,145 (8) 19 223

-Limited Access Scallop 12 (11 (6) 7 11

-Limited Access эсинор 12,611 (6) / 11

-Herring; undeclared; -

-Other surfclam, ocean quahog, 61,447 (28) 22 469

-Other mussel; squid, mackerel, 01,117 (20) 22 403

-butterfish

-Declared out of Fishery (DOF) - 10,820 (5) 11 32

-NC RTH Landings Total > 9,865,22 26 (4,475)
+Declaration/ Program Code Plan Code Description DAS used Whole weight, live lb (mt in parentheses) # of Vessels # of Trips NORTH Monkfish Northern Monkfish and С C C Management Area Common Pool Vessel Trip Northeast Multispecies Monkfish Monkfish Northern Management Area Sector Vessel Trip Monkfish and Northeast Multispecies 1,347,155 (611) 21 222 Monkfish Northern Management Area Monkfish-Only Vessel Trip Monkfish 26,851 (12) 6 20 Northeast Multispecies Common Pool Vessel Trip Northeast Multispecies 55,255 (25) 5 100 Multispecies Multispecies Sector Vessel Trip Northeast Multispecies 8,289,963 (3,760) 99 2,992 Special Access Area Scallop 43,979 (20) 20 28 Scallop Limited Access General Category Scallop 17,145 (8) 19 223 Limited Access Scallop 12,611 (6) 7 11 Other Herring; undeclared; surfclam, ocean quahog, mussel; squid, mackerel, butterfish - 61,447 (28) 22 469 Declared l out of Fishery (DOF) - 10,820 (5) 11 32 NO RTH Landings Total > 9,865,22 26 (4,475)